Jamish/sd_gallery_flet/README.md

 https://github.com/user-attachments/assets/78f90fc8-0c8b-48ac-8485-f2d8bf9e4557

 It supports
-* Loading up an entire directory as a gallery; supports multiple galleries
+* Loads an entire directory as a collection; supports multiple collections
+* Gallery view, with zoom, sorting, and shuffling
+* Image viewer that shows the resources and prompts used, along with Copy Prompt buttons
-* Parsing the models, LORAs, and tags used, and has tabs to show the frequency of models, LORAs, and tags, as well as filtering the gallery based on model/LORA/tag
+* Parses the models, LORAs, and tags used, and has tabs to show the frequency of models, LORAs, and tags, as well as filtering the gallery based on model/LORA/tag
+* Optimized for remote servers: It uses a local cache with image thumbnails and metadata, so images are only parsed once, and the gallery view loads fast.
+The full-sized file is asynchronously loaded when you click into the image from the gallery view.
 * A favorites feature
-* A local SQL Lite database with the metadata and thumbnails of your images, so the metadata parsing only has to happen once.
-Also useful if your gallery is located on a remote server, like a NAS.
 * A slideshow feature

 Caveats: